postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

 1. Configure any optional details for the monitor:

     * **Recipients:** Add up to five members of your team to be notified when downtime occurs.
-    * **Downtime:** Enter the number of minutes to wait after downtime starts (and continues) before a notification is sent.
+    * **Downtime:** Select how many minutes to wait after downtime starts (and continues) before a notification is sent.
+    * **Stop notifying after:** Select the number of consecutive failures after which Postman will stop sending notifications about the downtime.
     * **Run frequency:** Select how often the monitor checks the availability of the URL, up to every minute (paid plans) or every five minutes (free plans).
     * **Regions:** Select one or more regions to run the monitor from (paid plans only).
 If downtime occurs in any selected region, a notification is sent.
 (For free plans, the region is automatically selected.)
     * **Retry failed runs:** Select this option to try calling the URL again if an availability check fails.
-Specify the number of retries (1, 2, or 3).
     * **Follow redirects:** Select this option to allow the monitor to follow redirects when calling the URL.

 1. Select **Create Uptime Monitor**.